Sowdeshwar-99/amazon-global-sales-analytics/README.md

 ## Workshop & Certification

-This project was developed as part of the **Oppo Power BI Workshop**, where participants built an interactive business intelligence dashboard using real-world ecommerce data.
+This dashboard project was developed as part of a **Data Analytics using Power BI workshop** conducted by **Tech Tip 24**.

 The workshop focused on:

-- Data visualization using Power BI
+- Data visualization with Power BI
 - Business KPI analysis
 - Dashboard design and storytelling
 - Interactive filtering and reporting

-A certificate of completion for the workshop is included in this repository.
+A certificate of participation is included in this repository.

 ## Dataset